-This option would allow for the dispersal of wind farm developments throughout the County within potentially suitable areas.
-This approach would not realise opportunities for clustering wind farm developments in the most strategic locations and would result in widespread environmental and visual impacts around the County.
+This option would allow for the dispersal of wind farm developments throughout the county within potentially suitable areas.
+This approach would not realise opportunities for clustering wind farm developments in the most strategic locations and would result in widespread environmental and visual impacts around the county.

-Option 9 - Larger Wind Farm Clusters in Suitable Areas and Smaller Wind Farm Developments in Potentially Suitable Areas
+Option 9: Larger Wind Farm Clusters in Suitable Areas and Smaller Wind Farm Developments in Potentially Suitable Areas

 This option would allow for the concentration of larger wind farm developments in the most suitable areas together with smaller wind farms or groupings of wind farms in other acceptable areas, subject to environmental and visual assessment.
-This option would result in dispersed environmental and visual impacts around the County when compared with Option 7.
+This option would result in dispersed environmental and visual impacts around the county when compared with Option 7.

-3.5 Preferred Option
+3.4 Preferred Option

-The preferred alternative is a combination of Option 6 Strategic Approach to Onshore Wind Energy Development and Option 7 Consolidate Wind Energy Development in a Single Large Cluster.
+Each of the strategic energy and spatial wind energy options were evaluated against a set of strategic environmental objectives.
+The results of this evaluation are shown in Table 25 of the Strategic Environmental Assessment contained in Volume 8 of the Wexford County Development Plan 2013-2019.
+The preferred option is a combination of Option 6 Strategic Approach to Onshore Wind Energy Development and Option 7 Consolidate Wind Energy Development in a Single Large Cluster.
 Together these options form the basis for this Strategy, allowing for the strategic development of wind in areas where there are high wind speeds and grid connections while seeking to avoid or reduce impacts on the environment and ensuring the protection of residential and visual amenity.

-This section identifies strategic areas in the County where wind energy developments are generally acceptable, open for consideration or not normally permissible.
+This section identifies strategic areas in the county where wind energy developments are generally acceptable, open for consideration or not normally permissible.
 These areas have been identified based on the methodology contained in Section 2 and have been informed by the SEA and Appropriate Assessment processes.
-It should be noted that all wind farm development proposals will be subject to the development standards set out in Section 5 of this Strategy including, where required, Environmental Impact Assessment and Appropriate Assessment.
+It should be noted that all wind farm development proposals will be subject to the development management standards set out in Section 5 of this Strategy including, where required, Environmental Impact Assessment and Appropriate Assessment.
 Wind resource is a critical element in projecting turbine performance at a given site.
-It is the responsibility of the developer to satisfy themselves that the proposed development in the selected site will be economically viable.
+It is the responsibility of the development to satisfy themselves that the proposed development in the selected site will be economically viable.